oroinc/documentation/backend/entities/customize-datagrids/backend/extensions/inline-editing.rst

                 http_method: PATCH
                 route: oro_account_update

-- Open the corresponding page, all the columns for which the frontend type supports inline editing will become editable
+3. Open the corresponding page, all the columns for which the frontend type supports inline editing will become editable.

 Datagrid Configuration Details
 ------------------------------

 .. code-block:: yaml

     datagrids:
         {grid-uid}: